hbc/NGS_Data_Analysis_Course/sessionIII/lessons/01_advR-matching.md

 ---

 ## Learning Objectives
-* Nested functions
+* Using nested functions to improve efficiency in executing commands
-* Matching and re-organizing data
+* Learning how to match and re-order data

 ## Nested functions